How to Eat Honeycomb

 How to Eat Honeycomb by Itself

-One of the best ways to enjoy honeycomb is to eat is all by itself.
+One of the best ways to enjoy honeycomb is to eat it all by itself.
 Cut it into small pieces and dig in – it is quite an experience.

 Honey in the comb has not been pasteurized.
 It is ready to eat in the form that nature intended – direct from the beehive.

+What should you do with the wax?
 Whether you swallow the excess beeswax or spit it out is up to you.
-But, this is the most pristine way to enjoy truly raw honey in its natural form.

 Honeycomb is Delicious Paired with Other Foods

-For those of you who are not beekeepers, pairing fresh honeycomb with other foods if the most popular form of consumption.
+For those of you who are not beekeepers, pairing fresh honeycomb with other foods is the most popular form of consumption.

 It is common to add honey to our recipes.
 Sometimes, it becomes a main ingredient and other times, honey is drizzled on top of a dish.